Performance analysis and tuning is often treated as an issue of subordinate

 and aims to take the skills one step further.
 Prerequisite for the seminars

-is sound knowledge of Java and basic understanding of the virtual machine.
+is basic knowledge of Java and an understanding of virtual machine

 OBJECTIVES